 How to Make Daifuku

-You can make the mochi either by steaming or be cooked in a microwave.
+You can make the mochi either by steaming or cooking in a microwave.

 The steaming method usually takes a little longer.
-If you have a microwave at home, you can easily do the mochi in just a few mins time!
+If you have a microwave at home, you can easily make the mochi in just a few mins time!

-After cooking the sticky mochi, be sure to place it on a tray dusted generously with Japanese potato starch (or cornstarch if you can’t find).
+After cooking the sticky mochi, be sure to place it on a tray dusted generously with Japanese potato starch (or just cornstarch if you can’t find the potato starch).
 Divide and cut into pcs, and you are ready to wrap the fillings.

 One step closer to delicious-ness! :p